jparker99/GolfScoreImport_TN/README.md

 Prof likes our overall workflow, and we should definitely keep to the idea of a streamlined process with minimal user interaction.

--We need to "pretty up" our app.
+We need to "pretty up" our app.
 Prof wants to see pleasing colors and a clean layout.